ldrepano/GPP-Jacquere/README.md

 pip install -r requirements.txt
 ```

-**To implement the Z-score hit-calling method on your own data**, see screen_analysis_tutorial.ipynb for guidance.
+**To implement the Z-score hit-calling method on your own data**, see the [screen analysis tutorial](https://github.com/ldrepano/GPP-Jacquere/blob/main/screen_analysis_tutorial.ipynb) for guidance.